Formality of hypercommutative algebras of K\"ahler and Calabi-Yau manifolds: From Batalin--Vilkovisky to hypercommutative algebras

-A Batalin-Vilkovisky algebra is a Gerstenhaber algebra together with a compatible unary operation squaring to zero.
-While Gerstenhaber algebras may be identified with algebras over the homology of the little disks operad, the operad $\BV$ encoding Batalin-Vilkovisky algebras is given by the homology of the framed little disks operad \cite{Getzler2D}.
+A Batalin--Vilkovisky algebra is a Gerstenhaber algebra together with a compatible unary operation squaring to zero.
+While Gerstenhaber algebras may be identified with algebras over the homology of the little disks operad, the operad $\BV$ encoding Batalin--Vilkovisky algebras is given by the homology of the framed little disks operad \cite{Getzler2D}.

-\begin{defi} A \textit{BV-algebra structure} on a cochain complex $(A,d)$ is given by a symmetric binary product $\cdot:A\times A\lra A$ of degree 0, together with a unary operator $\Delta:A\to A$ of degree -1, such that: \begin{enumerate}[(1)] \item The triple $(A,d,\Delta)$ is a double complex: \item The triple $(A,d,\cdot)$ is a dg-commutative algebra:
+\begin{defi} A \textit{$\BV$-algebra structure} on a cochain complex $(A,d)$ is given by a symmetric binary product $\cdot:A\times A\lra A$ of degree 0, together with a unary operator $\Delta:A\to A$ of degree -1, such that: \begin{enumerate}[(1)] \item The triple $(A,d,\Delta)$ is a double complex: \item The triple $(A,d,\cdot)$ is a dg-commutative algebra:

 \item The binary operation $[-,-]:A\times A\lra A$ defined by

 defines, for all $x$, a derivation $[x, -]$ of degree $|x|-1$ with respect to the commutative product:

 \end{enumerate} \end{defi}